-We conducted an analysis of our products to determine which of our products were likely to contain 3TG.
-We have identified 3TG in certain of our products within our Nuclear Operations Group and Nuclear Power Group segments that are necessary to the functionality or production of products that we manufactured or contracted to manufacture during the Reporting Period.
-We have also determined that none of the products we manufacture or contract to manufacture in our Nuclear Services Group segment contain 3TG.
+We conducted an analysis of our products to determine which were likely to contain 3TG.
+We have identified 3TG in certain of our products, such as computerized controls for robotic and industrial systems, within our Government Operations and Commercial Operations segments that are necessary to the functionality or production of products that we manufactured or contracted to manufacture during the Reporting Period.